-The Risk Committee held four regular meetings in the reporting period.
+The Risk Committee held five meetings in the reporting period.
 During the reporting period, there were no urgent transactions that would have required a decision by circulation of written resolutions for approval.
 The Committee has four members.
-The average attendance rate was approximately 94%.
+The average attendance rate was 95%.

-At its meeting on February 18, 2021, the Risk Committee discussed the auditors' findings relating to risk management in the 2020 annual report.
-The Committee then addressed the retrospective analysis of the 2020 risk strategy and the risk strategy and risk limits for 2021.
-In addition, following an appropriate review, the Risk Committee confirmed that the incentives set by the Bank's risk, capital, and liquidity structure and the probability and timing of income take into account.
+At its meeting on March 8, 2022, the Risk Committee discussed the auditors' findings relating to risk management in the 2021 audit.
+The Committee then addressed the retrospective analysis of the 2021 risk strategy and the risk strategy and risk limits for 2022.
+The Committee also heard a report on the current position regarding climate-related and sustainability risks.
+Eventually, following an appropriate review, the Risk Committee confirmed that the incentives set by the Bank's risk, capital, and liquidity structure and the probability and timing of income take into account.